Userwithaname/fin/README.md

 > [!CAUTION]
-> This software is still in active development, and may or may not be
+> This software is still in active development, and may or may not maintain
-> backward and/or forward compatibile.
+> backward/forward compatibility.
 Some comfigurations may be untested.

 > [!NOTE]
 > Fin is a learning project, and my first actual project written in Rust.